Giampaolo Pansa: Controversy over the "Blood of the vanquished" cycle

-There were also more thoughtful or nuanced, reactions such as that of Ernesto Galli della Loggia, who reacted positively to Pansa's contributions, but still wondered in print what it said about the Italians that people were generally content to ignore many historical crimes for years on end, only taking an interest and providing opinions when a high-profile intellectual from the political left, such as Giampaolo Pansa, placed some such matters on the public agenda.
+There were also more nuanced reactions such as that of Ernesto Galli della Loggia, who reacted positively to Pansa's contributions, but still wondered in print what it said about the Italians that people were generally content to ignore many historical crimes for years on end, only taking an interest and providing opinions when a high-profile intellectual from the political left, such as Giampaolo Pansa, placed some such matters on the public agenda.
 Even the historian Sergio Luzzatto, whose initial bemusement over Blood of the vanquished had translated into a harsh negativity, later came round to an acceptance that the series contained "nothing made up" and demonstrated a reassuring "respect for history".
-Italian journalist Massimo Fini reviewd Pansa's work positively, but criticized him for relying too heavily on the History of the Civil War in Italy, a 3-volume history of the Italian Civil War published by fascist essayist Giorgio Pisanò in 1966.
+Italian journalist Massimo Fini reviewed Pansa's work positively, but criticized him for relying too heavily on the History of the Civil War in Italy, a 3-volume history of the Italian Civil War published by fascist essayist Giorgio Pisanò in 1966.

 Death

-During his final years Pansa lived with his wife at San Casciano, a small town in the hills beyond Siena.
+During his final years, Pansa lived with his wife at San Casciano, a small town in the hills beyond Siena.
 It is at San Casciano that his physical remains were interred following a funerary mass attended by townsfolk and journalist colleagues on 14 January 2020.
-He had died in Rome on 12 January 2020 after several months of suffering with serious Colitis.
+He died in Rome on 12 January 2020 after several months of suffering with serious Colitis.

 Personal

-Giampaolo Pansa married firstly, in 1960, Lidia "Lillina" Casalone from Mortara.
+Giampaolo Pansa married Lidia "Lillina" Casalone from Mortara in 1960.
 The marriage was followed by the birth, in 1962, of the couple's son, Alessandro.
-In 1993 Pansa also acquired a nephew called Giacomo through his marriage to "Lillina".
+In 1993, Pansa also acquired a nephew called Giacomo through his marriage to "Lillina".

-Giampaolo Pansa married secondly Adele Grisendi, a party member originally from Montecchio Emilia (RE).
+Giampaolo Pansa later married Adele Grisendi, a party member originally from Montecchio Emilia (RE).
 They lived as a "de facto couple" between 1989 and 2020, latterly in Tuscany.
 Adele Grisendi is a writer and former trades union organiser who for many years worked in a top position with the CGIL.
 She describes herself as a passionate Juventus supporter.
 She contributed extensively to the "Blood of the vanquished" cycle.
-They met, originally, on 23 November 1989, when she cautiously approached him and asked a question – probably about politics – as they found themselves travelling together on the train from Rome to Florence.
+They met on 23 November 1989, when she cautiously approached him and asked a question while they were travelling together on the train from Rome to Florence.
 They moved in together a couple of months later.